 Can there be an easier way to make Habichuelas con dulce that is better suited for hot summer days?
 The answer is a resounding yes.
 Cool off and enjoy one of our favorite desserts in the form of a scrumptious Paleta de habichuelas con dulce that is sure to please kids and grown-ups alike.

 Our official national Lent dish is something of an acquired taste.
-We Dominicans, however, love it with passion, and would have it actually any time if the opportunity presented itself.
+We Dominicans, however, love it with passion and would have it any time if the opportunity presented itself.

-It is also a dish that has many ingredients and requires some time in the kitchen.
-Definitely not a summer-friendly dessert to make.
+It is also a dish with many ingredients and requires some time in the kitchen.
+It usually is not a summer-friendly dessert to make.
 Until now.